digitopvn/diginext-docs/docs/intro.md

 ### *“Make coding great again”*

-Made for any programming languages, for projects big and small, developers should only bring their code, and **Diginext** handles the rest.
+Made for any programming languages, for projects big and small, developers should only bring their code, and **DXUP** handles the rest.

 ## Features